John Martin, Technical Director

 Starting her career as a science teacher in a secondary school, Rosie has experience in both programme implementation and research, including two years as a Research Fellow at the University of Sussex on the DFID-funded programme on Widening Participation in Higher Education in Ghana and Tanzania.
 Rosie’s experience covers a wide range of institutional contexts including national ministries, government agencies, non-governmental organisations and trade unions, and different development partners including DFID, EU, World Bank, LUXDEV and UNESCO.

-Samuel Awuku, Leadership & Management Key Adviser
+Samuel Awuku, Leadership & Institutional Development Key Adviser

 Samuel Awuku is an Independent International Management and Leadership Consultant who supports the T-TEL programme as the Key Adviser for the Leadership and Management component.
 Samuel leads a group of ten College Improvement Advisors who are directly providing a cutting edge college improvement coaching and leadership professional development to all Ghanaian Colleges of Education senior leadership teams.
 As a Management Consultant and Mathematics Educator, Samuel has over two decades of experience across West Africa, East Africa, Eastern Europe and the United Kingdom.